informalsystems/tendermint-rs/docs/spec/lightclient/verification.md

 ### Variables

-- *height*: initially *trustedHeader.Height*
+- *currentHeight*: initially *trustedHeader.Height*
 - *nextHeight*: initially *targetHeight*
   > *nextHeight* should be thought of the "height of the next header we need
   > to download and verify"
 - *trustedStore*: stores verification headers that have been downloaded and that passed verification.
-Initially it only contains *startBlock*:
+Initially it only contains *trustedHeader*.
   > Something like this was called *State* in ADR.
 Should be made
   >    consistent
   >	with detector.
 We should decide what it contains: e.g., (i) set of headers,
   > (ii) set of TrustedState (iii) set of pairs: Trustedstate, address of
   > full node from which the lightlient downloaded the header
 - *untrustedStore*: stores verification headers that have been downloaded and that failed verification, but may still be OK.
 Initially empty
+- *Error*: error information.
+Initially nil.

 - *headerToVerify*: a verification header.
 Initially nil
+  **TODO:** decide whether passing of information should be done via shared variables
+  > used to hand the header to bisection.
+Might be a parameter
-   - written by IO
+  > currently written by IO (or copied if a candidate is already
-- *Error*: error information.
-Initially nil.
+  > in *untrustedStore*